 During the last year, there continues to be a high demand for legal services and in the complexity of the problems for which seniors seek legal assistance.
-There has been an increase in elder abuse (including financial elder abuse) referrals and requests of conservatorships.
-LASOC collaborates with the various legal units within the agency to provide holistic services to seniors.
-The legal units include family law, consumer, tax, and health care advocacy.
-The Office on Aging's Information & Assistance department also continues to see a high demand for legal referral requests.
+Additionally, there has been an increase in the number of older adults seeking legal assistance for consumer debt, student loan issues, conservatorship, and Social Security/SSI problems.
+There has been a continued demand with seniors seeking legal assistance with housing problems, primarily landlord-tenant issues and issues specific to homelessness.
+To help with the growing need for elder abuse restraining orders, LASOC continues to work with the Orange County Superior Court on the Elder & Dependent Adult Restraining Order Clinic as well as having established a Conservator Clinic.
+LASOC collaborates with the various legal units within legal aid to provide holistic services to seniors.
+The legal units include: family law, consumer, tax, and health care advocacy.
+The Office on Aging's Information & Assistance department has also seen a rise in legal referral requests.